-1.4Taxes
+1.4 Taxes

 Personal Income Tax (asmens pajamų mokestis) is a flat rate tax applied on an individual basis.
 This tax is paid according to the Law on Income Tax.
-Since 2011 all income, except income from distributed profit and income which is subject to a tax rate of 5%, were subject to a uniform tax rate of 15%.
+In 2011-2013 all income, except income from distributed profit and income which is subject to a tax rate of 5%, were subject to a uniform tax rate of 15%.
 During the period of 2011-2013 income from distributed profit was taxed by 20% rate.
 Since the 1st January 2014 income from distributed profit is subject to a tax rate of 15%.
 Since 2011 a tax rate of 5% is applied to income from individual activities, except of income from "free occupations" and from securities.
 Also a tax rate of 5% is applied to income from agriculture activity (for persons who are engaged in agriculture and who must register or are registered as payers of VAT).
 Since the beginning of 2014 the 5% rate is also applied to income from not individual activities when this income is received from the sale or other transfer of ownership of base metal scrap.
 The income tax of a fixed amount is paid to acquire a business certificate.
 According to the Law on Income Tax, the list of tax-exempt incomes includes more than 50 categories, most importantly, all state social assistance or social insurance benefits, paid from state and municipal budgets or Social Insurance Fund (except sickness, maternity leave, paternity leave and childcare benefits).
-Since 2018 additional tax allowance for parents with children was abolished and replaced by the universal child benefit (see above).
-No further major changes in 2015-2018.
+No major changes in 2015-2017.